harvic3/nodetskeleton/README.md

 ## Workers

+**Important**: WorkerProvider NO work in dev mode because of ts-node limitations with worker threads, so try to use strategies to separate dev and production environments.

 For cpu intensive tasks you have the possibility to use the **WorkerProvider** which enables you to run any script in an abstracted way, for example:

 ```ts